industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 Python itself does not enforce the types of variables or functions based on the typehints, but rather, they can help users and developers to reason about the code.
 Moreover, tools have been implemented to do static type checking for Python code enhanced with typehints.
-One such tool is _mypy_.
+One such tool is _mypy_, and it is utilized in DESDEO as well.

 As was the case
 with Ruff, mypy should be already installed on our machine if we installed